ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 Tasks Section
 ~~~~~~~~~~~~~

-The ``tasks`` section is a nested structure that can be arbitrarily deep and defines all the tasks and metatasks in a Rocoto workflow.
-One or more task or metatask entries is required in this high-level ``tasks`` section.
+The ``tasks:`` section is a nested structure that can be arbitrarily deep and defines all the tasks and metatasks in a Rocoto workflow.
+One or more task or metatask entries are required in this high-level ``tasks:`` section.

 Defining Tasks
 ..............